lgc13/LucasCosta_portfolio/README.md

 Currently, my most impressive projects are done with Java.
 I am also currently working on some bigger applications with Python.

-You can use these anchors below to see my technology folders, which I have ranked in order of most to least experienced (left to right):
+Scroll down to see some of these bigger projects, or click on one of these anchors to see a specific technology folder.
+I ranked these in order of MOST to LEAST experience (from left to right):

 <div align="center">
   <p>